justinduplain/iCalculator/README.md

 ## Features/Pride Points

-This project provides basic parenthases functionality paired with input sequence display, a combination I miss in the iOS version.
+This project provides basic parenthases functionality paired with input display, a combination I miss in the iOS version.

 - UI is CSS only (no images or SVGs)
 - Vanilla JavaScript